How to Boost Your Portfolio with Top Construction Stocks Set to Beat Earnings

 Most stocks, about 60%, fall into the #3 (Hold) category, and they are expected to perform in-line with the broader market.
 Stocks with a #2 (Buy) and #1 (Strong Buy) rating, or the top 15% and top 5% of stocks, respectively, should outperform the market, with Strong Buy stocks outperforming more than any other rank.

-The final step today is to look at a stock that meets our ESP qualifications.
-Louisiana-Pacific (LPX) earns a #1 (Strong Buy) 26 days from its next quarterly earnings release on February 22, 2022, and its Most Accurate Estimate comes in at $1.88 a share.
+Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
+Boise Cascade (BCC) earns a #1 (Strong Buy) right now and its Most Accurate Estimate sits at $2.70 a share, just 28 days from its upcoming earnings release on February 28, 2022.

-By taking the percentage difference between the $1.88 Most Accurate Estimate and the $1.86 Zacks Consensus Estimate, Louisiana-Pacific has an Earnings ESP of 1.08%.
-Investors should also know that LPX is just one of a large group of stocks with positive ESPs.
-All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+BCC has an Earnings ESP figure of 9.09%, which, as explained above, is calculated by taking the percentage difference between the $2.70 Most Accurate Estimate and the Zacks Consensus Estimate of $2.48.
+Boise Cascade is one of just a large database of stocks with positive ESPs.
+These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Using the Zacks Earnings ESP to your advantage is just the start.
 Make sure to check out the Earnings ESP Home Page for even more earnings-related tips and tricks to design a winning investment portfolio.